lorien/grab/docs/spider/intro.rst

 web-site e.g. home page, user profile page, search results page.
 Each handler could spawn new requests which will be processed in turn by other handlers.

+Spider uses multipe python threads to process network reqeustss in parallel.
-The Spider process network requests asynchronously.
-There is only one process that handles all network, business logic and HTML-processing tasks.
-Network requests are performed by multicurl library.
-In short, when you create new network request it is processed by multicurl and when the response is ready, then the corresponding handler from your spider class is called with result of network request.
+In short, when you create new network request it is processed one of free network thread, when the response is ready the corresponding handler from your spider class is called with result of network request.

 Each handler receives two arguments.
 First argument is a Grab object, that contains all data bout network request and response.
 The second argument is